 All Fossil watches are warranted by the brand for a period of two (2) years from the date of purchase.
 It covers material and manufacturing defects.

 The said warranty only covers the watch movement, hands, and dial of the watch.
 These components will be repaired as necessary or the watch will be replaced, free of charges if it proves to be defective in material or workmanship under normal use.

 On the other hand, it does not cover any defect in materials and workmanship of battery, crystal, case, strap, or bracelet.
 The warranty is also void if the watch has been damaged due to accident, negligence, unauthorized service, or other factors not due to defects in material or workmanship.

 Should the watch needs to be replaced, Fossil does not guarantee that you will receive the same model.
 If your model is not available, a watch of equal value or a similar style will be provided.
 Also, the replacement watch warranty ends two years from the date you received your replacement watch.

-Visit this link should you need further details or needs additional assistance.
+Visit this link if you need further details or need additional assistance.

 Fossil watches are available worldwide.
 It has 59 offices around the globe and operates in around 150 countries.